A cough is a reflex that your body uses to clear your airways and to protect your lungs from foreign materials and infection.

 - infections

 While occasional coughing is normal, sometimes it can be caused by a more serious condition that needs medical attention.
-That’s why it’s important to know when to see a doctor for a cough.
+That’s why it’s important to know when to see a doctor or healthcare professional for a cough.

 There are different classifications of coughs.
 These are based on the length of time the cough has been present.